Ice hockey player identification via transformers and weakly supervised learning: Results

 \section{Results}

-We compare the performance of the proposed network with Vats \textit{et al.} \cite{vats2021player}, which is the current state of the art on the dataset.
+We compare the performance of the proposed network with Vats \textit{et al.} \cite{vats2021player}, which is the current state-of-the art on the dataset.
 The network performs better than Vats \textit{et al.}, demonstrating the effectiveness of the proposed approach.
 The results are shown in Table \ref{table:result_comparison}.

+We also re-implement Chan \textit{et al.} \cite{CHAN2021113891} from scratch due to unavailability of publicly-available code and dataset.
+The proposed approach obtains $10.1\%$ more accuracy than Chan \textit{et al.}.
+The reasons for better accuracy of the proposed approach compared to Chan \textit{et al.} are: (1) Chan \textit{et al.} use a temporal receptive field of only $16$ frames whereas the proposed approach has a more than double receptive field of $40$ frames.
+(2) lack of data augmentation such as random rotation, color jittering in Chan \textit{et al.} (3) the dataset used in our work is half the size and much more skewed ($50.4\%$ $null$ class) compared to Chan et al. due to which their late fusion network overfits on our dataset.
+(4) Chan \textit{et al.} does not incorporate techniques to handle dataset class imbalance.

-We also compare the proposed weakly-supervised training scheme using approximate labels to sampling random frames in a tracklet without using approximate frame labels \cite{vats2021player, CHAN2021113891}.
-The proposed scheme of training with the help of approximate labels increases the training convergence as illustrated in Fig. \ref{fig:training_curves}.
-The reason for improved training is that all the tracklet mini-batches sampled using approximate labels have the jersey number visible which results in a consistent training signal.
+We also compare the proposed weakly-supervised training scheme making use of approximate labels to sampling frames randomly from any point in the tracklet (not using approximate frame labels) \cite{vats2021player, CHAN2021113891}.
+The proposed scheme of training with the help of approximate labels improves the training convergence as illustrated in Fig. \ref{fig:training_curves}.
+The validation accuracy curves are shown in Fig. \ref{fig:validation_curves}.
+The reason for improved convergence with the proposed training scheme is that all the tracklet mini-batches sampled using approximate labels have the jersey number visible which results in a consistent training signal.